Edit

 OSI layer Layer 7 (application layer) Layer 7 (application layer)

-Load balancing level Across regions Within region/virtual network
+Load-balancing level Across regions Within a region or virtual network

 Deployment model Single global instance Per-region instances